RAF Wainfleet: 1975 F-111 crash

+1981 A-10 crash

+A USAF Fairchild Republic A-10 Thunderbolt II aircraft crashed on Friday 8 May 1981 at 2.45 pm near Friskney.
+First Lt Henry Louis Gagne died in RAF Nocton Hall several hours later.

+1990 F-111 crash

+On Monday 5 February 1990 at 5.30 pm, a USAF General Dynamics F-111 Aardvark aircraft crashed.
+One pilot was found at 7 pm by a boat from Boston.
+The Skegness lifeboat was looking for the other pilot.
+The pilot was found three days later strapped in the seat.

 Operation

 The site was controlled from the Control Tower.
 Targets included old ships.
 There were two smaller wooden observation towers to the east nearer the shore but these were demolished in 2009.
 Access was via a narrow road called Sea Lane via the junction with the A52 at the Barley Mow at Friskney Eaudyke.

 Weapons clearance

 The site was cleared daily by the Explosive Ordnance Disposal team from RAF Coningsby.
 Although the range has finally closed unrecovered ordnance and unexploded ordnance will remain for many years.

 SSSI

 The range area is a Site of Special Scientific Interest thanks to the large number of resident and migrating birds found there.
 The location is a major stopping point for flocks of brent geese on their way from the Arctic coast.
 There is also the red-legged partridge.
 Skegness gets its weather recorded from the automatic equipment at Wainfleet.